jacosta13/language-recognize/README.md

 ## API

 ### Run Server Locally
-To run the model server locally, go to the `service/server` directory and start the server with
+To run the model server locally, first ensure you have saved the prediction model in [tflite format](https://www.tensorflow.org/lite/guide) in `service/server/assets/model.tflite`, and then go to the `service/server` directory and start the server with:
 ```shell
 uvicorn main:app
 ```